BAMresearch/aRTist-handbook/source/modules-mcray.rst

     As calculations can potentially take a long time, a reduced priority is generally advisable (default setting: :class:`Below`).

 Set the **Number of threads** to be executed for the Monte Carlo simulation.
+Default: **0**, utilizing one thread per logical processor.